Republican Debate: Streaming coverage from the spin room

 The two-hour debate is being moderated by NewsNation’s Elizabeth Vargas; Megyn Kelly, host of “The Megyn Kelly Show” on SiriusXM, and Eliana Johnson, editor-in-chief of The Washington Free Beacon.

-To watch the debate itself, tune in to NewsNation on your television provider.
+To watch the debate on television, tune in to NewsNation from your local provider.
 If you’re not sure how to find NewsNation on your TV, you can use our ChannelFinder app.

 The event will also be broadcast simultaneously in the eastern and central time zones on the The CW network.